DAY TOURS DEPARTING FROM EDINBURGH

 OUTLANDER TOURS

-Our tours are designed to bring the world of Outlander to life, with expert guides who are passionate about the show and knowledgeable about the history and culture of Scotland.
+Our Tours are designed to bring the world of Outlander to life, with expert guides who are passionate about the show and knowledgeable about the history and culture of Scotland.
 We’ll take you to the real-life locations that inspired Diana Gabaldon’s beloved series and show you where the scenes were filmed.
-During our tours, you’ll have the chance to see iconic sites like the standing stones at Craigh na Dun, Lallybroch, Doune Castle and Castle Leoch, among others.
+During our tours, you’ll have the chance to see iconic sites like the standing stones at Craig na Dun, Lallybroch, Doune Castle and Castle Leoch, among others.
 You’ll get to step back in time and experience the beauty and wonder of the Scottish countryside that served as the backdrop for the show.

 ROSSLYN CHAPEL & THE SCOTTISH BORDERS